tiagosiebler/bybit-api/README.md

 ## Issues & Discussion
 - Issues?
 Check the [issues tab](https://github.com/tiagosiebler/bybit-api/issues).
 - RestClient not defined?
-With our recent addition of LinearClient, we renamed RestClient to InverseClient.
-Change all references to RestClient.
+With the recent addition of LinearClient, we renamed RestClient to InverseClient.
+Change all old references.
 - Discuss & collaborate with other node devs?
 Join our [Node.js Algo Traders](https://t.me/nodetraders) engineering community on telegram.

 ## Documentation